Blog

 For new classroom technologies to be truly effective, they must be integrated with comprehensive school management systems.
 A platform like Edena provides the necessary infrastructure:

-• Integration with educational tools: Connects with learning platforms, assessment systems and educational resources
+• Integration with educational tools: Connect with learning platforms, evaluation systems and educational resources

-• Fluid communication: Facilitates communication between teachers, students and families about technology use
+• Fluid communication: Facilitates communication between teachers, students and families about the use of technology

-• Data analysis: Provides insights on how technologies are impacting learning
+• Data analysis: Provides insights into how technologies are impacting learning

-• Continuous support: Provides training and assistance to maximize use of educational technologies
+• Ongoing support: Provides training and assistance to maximize the use of educational technologies

 The immediate future of educational technology